rollover the hotspots to check the conditions

 A highly energetic breed, Parson Russell Terriers are prone to a number of hereditary and congenital conditions that can adversely affect their health and your budget.
 Some of the conditions and illnesses Parson Russell Terriers are prone to include knee problems such as patellar luxation; hearing issues such as deafness; and eye problems such as lens luxation, corneal dystrophy and progressive retinal atrophy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Parson Russell Terrier has the misfortune of inheriting more than just an excessive amount of energy, you’re protected.